On Retrieval Augmentation and the Limitations of Language Model Training: Generalization from Over-specification

 \subsection{Over-specification}

 We refer to the phenomenon that the prefix of a partial sentence contains information that is not causally relevant to its completion as \textit{over-specification}.
+In other words, over-specification is the scenario where removing some information in the prefix (e.g. a phrase) does not change the likelihood of the continuation.
+This phenomenon often occurs in in the training data.
+The descriptions about factual knowledge or commonsense are usually over-specified with non-causally relevant information, but the causally irrelevant information may be absent during inference.
+Generalization from over-specified training data is thus important for an LM to utilize knowledge in the training data.

-For example, in the sentence ``I was drunk when I left the party.
-So it was dangerous to drive'', the statement ``I was drunk'' is causally relevant to ``it was dangerous to drive'' but ``when I left the party'' is not.
-Ideally, a perfect learning process should allow an LM to capture the causal relationship between the statements in the training data so it can predict the same outcome when irrelevant information is absent.
-However, generalization under such a distribution shift may require lots of data to deconfound irrelevant information.
-This pose a challenge for modeling the causal relationship between rare events with sparse training data.
+For example, in the training data, the text about the knowledge ``being drunk'' implies ``dangerous to drive'' may be over-specified as ``I was drunk when I left the party, so it was dangerous to drive''.
+In this example, ``I was drunk'' is causally relevant to ``it was dangerous to drive'' but ``when I left the party'' is not.
+An ideal LM should generalize and predict the same continuation when the non-causal information ``when I left the party'' is absent.